fac-23/Exam-grade-boost/report.md

 #### Why are you building it?

++ **Problem**: Neurodiverse students and foreign students sometimes face difficulties planning and structuring written essays.
++ **Solution**: Develop an online app that encourages the adoption of essay writing methods developed by our product owner.

-Oliver's students need a clear, user friendly interface to get the most out his educational method.
+Our product owner's students need a clear, user friendly interface to get the most out his educational method.

 #### Project scope